Inland spousal sponsorship appeal in Canada

 - Alternative options to an appeal

 - Let us help!

 Before discussing the right to appeal an inland spousal sponsorship, we need to know what an inland application is.
-Basically, you may sponsor your spouse or common-law partner under two programs: (1) inland or in Canada Class; (2) outside Canada.
+You may sponsor your spouse or common-law partner under two programs: (1) inland or Canada Class; (2) outside Canada.
 Of course, you may only pick option (1) if your spouse or common-law resides with you in Canada.
 However, option (2) is open to all spouses and common-law partners, regardless of their country of residence.

-Needless to say, both the sponsor and the applicant must meet all the requirements.
+Both the sponsor and the applicant must meet all the requirements.
 Therefore, I encourage you to read the following articles for more details:

 Regardless of the right to appeal an application, people choose the inland spousal for the following reasons.

 - You and your spouse or common-law partner stay together while waiting for the outcome.